trespaul/tidal-doc/src/content/docs/getting-started/music.md

 rave bottle kurt latibro rm sax lighter lt arpy feel less stab ul
 ```

-You can see what other sounds there are in the [default library](/configuration/AudioSamples/default_library.md) by looking in the `Dirt-Samples` folder.
+You can see what other sounds there are in the [default library](/reference/superdirt/default-library/samples) by looking in the `Dirt-Samples` folder.
 Find it via the `SuperCollider` menu: `'File > Open user support directory > downloaded-quarks > Dirt-Samples'`.
 Additionally, you can also add your own custom samples.
-For more about sampling, see the [sampling guide page](http://localhost:4321/guides/usage/sampling/).
+For more about sampling, see the sampling guides in the sidebar.

 :::tip
 In the Pulsar editor, you can add a setting that will load a tab with all the Dirt-Samples (see the [Pulsar section](/getting-started/installation#pulsar) on the installation page).